This PDF is the current document as it appeared on Public Inspection on 07/23/2015 at 08:45 am.

 Office on Violence Against Women, Department of Justice

 The Department of Justice (DOJ), Office on Violence Against Women, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The proposed information collection was previously published in the Federal Register (80 FR 11468), on March 3, 2015, allowing for a 60 day comment period.
+The proposed information collection was previously published in 80 FR 28707, on May 19, 2015, allowing for a 60-day comment period.